danielelectronics/danielelectronics.github.io/_posts/2016-01-03-msp430-analog-guage-clock.md

 ![Image_calculation](/assets/images/2016-01-03/6.png)

 I measured an output voltage closer to 3.03 V. The output voltage is fairly stable but could change as the clock is running 24/7.
-For this reason trimmer resistor were added in series with the meters so that the meters can be tuned to match the divisions exactly.
+For this reason, trimmer resistors were added in series with the meters so that the meters can be tuned to match the divisions exactly.
 The complete schematic is shown below.

 ![Image_schematic](/assets/images/2016-01-03/7.png)

 The ammeters I used for this project were 1 mA analog panel meters purchased from [Amazon](https://www.amazon.com/uxcell-Mounted-Current-Amperemeter-Measuring/dp/B0087YAZNS/ref=sr_1_5?ie=UTF8&qid=1451871624&sr=8-5&keywords=ammeter+analog+1mA).
-My buddy Doug is an autoCAD wizard; he scanned in the old meter face plates to get the arc correct, and drew in new divisions for hours, minutes, and seconds.
+My buddy Doug is an AutoCAD wizard; he scanned in the old meter faceplates to get the arc correct, and drew in new divisions for hours, minutes, and seconds.
 The whole thing only took him a few minutes.
-Here’s a [link to a PDF](/assets/images/analog-meters.pdf) of the custom face plates.
+Here’s a [link to a PDF](/assets/images/analog-meters.pdf) of the custom faceplates.

 The body of the clock is 28 gauge steel.
-I decided not to paint it so it would have a retro industrial style.
+I decided not to paint it so it would have a retro-industrial style.
 The surface rust only adds to the cool in my opinion.
-I used the metal shop at my university to cut, drill and bend the sheet metal into the clock face, and I assembled the circuit on a piece of strip board.
+I used the metal shop at my university to cut, drill, and bend the sheet metal into the clock face, and I assembled the circuit on a piece of stripboard.

 ![Image_back](/assets/images/2016-01-03/8.jpg)